utiasASRL/vtr3/README.md

 These packages are not mandatary.

-- Note: ASRL students install vtr_bumblebee_xb3 to use the Bumblebee XB3 camera on Grizzly.
+- Note: (INTERNAL) ASRL students install vtr_bumblebee_xb3 to use the Bumblebee XB3 camera on Grizzly.

 Source the ROS2 workspace with VTR3 plus drivers and robot packages installed